J-Sanderson/gallery-generator/README.md

 * `-n (number)` - specify images per page.
 Defaults to 10 if not given.
 * `-p` - specify multi-page mode - each image has its own page.
 * `-t (number)` - specify thumbnail width.
 Defaults to 200px if not given.

+## Credits

+The lovely kitties used in the sample images are current and former residents of [Mog on the Tyne Cat Cafe](https://www.mogonthetyne.com/), Newcastle Upon Tyne.
+Drop by if you're in the area for cat cuddles and awesome cake.